andreafuturi/DenoVitePreact/README.md

 1. Clone this repository.
 2. Install dependencies with `npm install`.
-3. Start the Deno server and the Vite server with `npm start`.
+3. Start the application on localhost:8000 with `npm start`.
 4. Build the client-side code with `npm run build`.
-5. Switch `window.srr` to true in `client/index.jsx` after running the build.
 6. Deploy to Deno deploy (might add a script in package.json in the future)

 Happy coding!